Volume 1: Designing to End COVID-19

 The core of the Gembah mission is to demystify and democratize the product creation process.
 They believe product innovation shouldn't exist only in stuffy boardrooms or behind the closed doors of heavily capitalized companies.
 Their process allows bootstrapping entrepreneurs and small businesses alike to innovate alongside Gembah's team of deeply experienced product designers, researchers, and manufacturing experts to bring their product vision to life.
 The beautiful thing about e-commerce and product development is its borderless nature.
 Gembah's workflows leverage resources internationally, including boots-on-the-ground experts worldwide, to help people turn concepts into a workable, market-ready product.

 By Cassidy C Browning

-Design Thinking is a vital tool for the wicked problem of social justice, as its human-centered methodologies are diversity-, equity-, and inclusion-centered.
+Design Thinking is a vital tool for the wicked problem of social justice as its human-centered methodologies are diversity-, equity-, and inclusion-centered.
 However, the history of Design Thinking often spotlights the work of a few (white and male) writers, crafting a homogenous and linear creation story.
-As a way to de-center whiteness and craft a fuller, deeper understanding of Design Thinking’s epistemologies, its tenets, and its potential, Cassidy C Browning weaves strands of practices and theories from women of color, feminist though, queer people of color, Hip Hop, and Jazz.
+As a way to de-center whiteness and craft a fuller, deeper understanding of Design Thinking’s epistemologies, its tenets, and its potential, Cassidy C Browning weaves strands of practices and theories from women of color, feminist thought, queer people of color, Hip Hop, and Jazz.
 In order to maximize the liberatory potential of Design Thinking, this article is grounded in the current U.S. moment, identifies specific practices to employ, and questions who is considered a designer, what counts as design, and what histories we choose.